Fredholm backstepping for critical operators and application to rapid stabilization for the linearized water waves: Introduction

 \subsection{Outline of the paper}

 The paper is divided in the following way.
-First, the main results are stated precisely in Section \ref{sec:mainresults} as well as their possible extensions, and the strategy of the proof is presented in Section \ref{sec:strategyandoutline}.
-Section \ref{sec:proof} begins with the statement of technical estimates used throughout the article as well as the proof of the Riesz basis (Step 1 of Section \ref{sec:related-method}) using the compactness/duality argument.
-In Section \ref{sec:proof2} we prove that the uniqueness condition $TB=B$ holds in $H^{-1/2-\varepsilon}, \varepsilon \in (0,1/2)$ (Step 2) and define properly the feedback law $K$, the isomorphism $T$ (Step 3) as well as the operator equality \eqref{eq:introeqT}.
-The well-posedness and rapid stabilisation of the closed-loop system \eqref{closedloopsystem} is proved (Step 4) in Section \ref{sec-wellposed} and in turn prove that the sharp spaces for which the backstepping transform is establish coincide with the sharp space for the well-posedness of the closed-loop system.
-Finally, Appendix A recalls the basic definitions for Riesz basis, Appendix B proves the exact controllability of \eqref{eq:linearizedWW}, Appendix C is devoted to some basic estimates concerning the linearized water waves opeartor, Appendix D and E are dedicated to technical proofs on the Fredholm transform for the backstepping method already existing in the literature and Appendix F extends the proof of Theorem \ref{th1} to Theorem \ref{thalpha} for the general cases.
+First, the main results are stated precisely in Section \ref{sec:mainresults} as well as their possible extensions, and the precise strategy of the proof is presented in Section \ref{sec:strategyandoutline}. {Then, {the proof} is further divided in two parts.
+The first part deals with the proof of the main theorems in the abstract settings.} In particular, Section \ref{sec:proof} begins with the statement of technical estimates used throughout the article as well as the proof of the Riesz basis (Step 1 of Section \ref{sec:related-method}) using the compactness/duality argument.
+In Section \ref{sec:proof2} we prove that the uniqueness condition $TB=B$ holds in $\Hdiv^{-1/2-\varepsilon}, \varepsilon \in (0,1/2)$ (Step 2) and define properly the feedback law $K$, the isomorphism $T$ (Step 3) as well as the operator equality \eqref{eq:introeqT}.
+The well-posedness and rapid stabilization of the closed-loop system \eqref{closedloopsystem} is proved (Step 4) in Section \ref{sec-wellposed} and in turn proves that the sharp spaces for which the backstepping transform is established coincide with the sharp space for the well-posedness of the closed-loop system. {The second part of the paper proves the rapid stabilization of the linearized water waves.
+The derivation of the {system} is first detailed, and then the abstract setting is shown to fit the functional framework of the linearized water waves, allowing to apply the main abstract results of this paper.} Finally, Appendix \ref{sec:Rieszdef} recalls the basic definitions for Riesz basis, Appendix \ref{sec:controllability_proof} proves the exact controllability {of a class of skew-adjoint operators.} Appendix \ref{sec:beta} is devoted to the extension from Assumption \ref{asump1} to Assumption \ref{asump2}, Appendix \ref{sec:appendixc}--\ref{isomorph} are dedicated to technical proofs on the Fredholm transform for the backstepping method already existing in the literature.